ttntm/ttntm/src/pages/appendix.md

 **And things I'd like this website to do**:

-- Be my journal, weblog and diary
+- Be a journal, weblog and playground
 - Never track and {% ext "never monetize", "https://www.nevermonetize.com" %} its visitors
 - Update frequently
 - Support webmentions